leohliao/tapu_no_tatsujin/README.md

 ## Coding Style

-  * Due to time concern, the current pattern for tap generator is random.
-  However, with the current style of setInterval, the time is fixed the first time when we called the function and thus we cannot achieve varieties of taps falling pattern.
+  * Taps are generated at a fixed interval of time.
+However, we want to be able to randomize this interval for generating so that the beats are more diversified.
+The problem is that with the current style of setInterval, the time is fixed the first time when we called the function and thus we cannot achieve varieties of taps falling pattern.
 However, this problem was solved after implementing a setTimeout function inside the setInterval:

   ```js